sasankamouliveleti/CloudSim/README.md

 Now, let us explore each Simulation along with its architecture diagram and results.
 I am leaving out the Simulations 1,2,3 because the MainSimulation is culmination of said 3.

 <h3>Disucssion on Various Simulations Architecture and Results</h3>
-<h3>MainSimulation.scala</h3>
+<h3>MainSimulation</h3>
-<p>The MainSimulation has one datacenter with hosts, vms and cloudlets created based on parameters in mainsimulation.conf</p>
+<p>The MainSimulation has one datacenter with hosts, vms and cloudlets created based on parameters in mainsimulation.conf.
+Here we make use of horizontal scalable vms and access the CPU utilization, power utilization during the simulation.</p>
 <p>The Architecture diagram is below:</p>
 insert architecuter
 <p>Now let us compare the performance with different scheduling policies.</p>